-- 1. All land within one hundred (100) feet horizontal distance of the centerline and the main stem of Rugg Brook, Jewett Brook and Stevens Brook. - 2.
-All land within fifty (50) feet horizontal distance of the centerline of any minor stream - 3.
-All land within ten (10) feet horizontal distance of the centerline of a drainage way - 4.
+- 1. All land within fifty (50) feet horizontal distance from the top of bank or slopeof the main stem of Rugg Brook, Jewett Brook and Stevens Brook. - 2.
+All land within fifty (50) feet horizontal distance from the top of bank or slope of any minor stream - 3.
+All land within ten (10) feet horizontal distance from the top of bank or slope of a drainage way - 4.
 Land within two-hundred fifty (250) feet or abutting the mean water elevation of Lake Champlain, which for the purposes of these regulations shall be ninety-five and one-half (95.5) feet above mean sea level datum (National Geodetic Vertical Datum of 1929 'NGVD29').